woniland/ski_jump/instructions/3-Programmer.md

 and `SkiJump.landing`.

 _Hints:_

 - for `SkiJump.y`: it is $y(x) = a*x + b*x^2$ - determine $a,b$ from the
   initial velocity and angle!
 (Yes, this is a math exercise :books: )
 - for `SkiJump.from_json_file`: use [`json.load`](https://docs.python.org/3/library/json.html#json.load)
 - for `SkiJump.landing`: More math!

+:octocat: Remember to make one or several new branches and to commit regularly to them.

 We will leave `SkiJump.sample` for step 3.